-- The 2012 millage rate was increased from 5.061 mills to 6.061 mills. - In order to avoid back door increases because of increasing property values, the State Taxpayer Bill of Rights required the calculation of a rollback rate that would generate the same amount of property tax collections as the previous year.
-If the actual millage rate exceeds this rate, an announcement of a property tax increase and three public hearings must be held to inform the public of the reasons for the increase. - Each mill equates to \$2.5 million in property tax revenue on the current digest of 2,543,644,117. - Special Tax Districts will be created in 2013 for the Fire Department, Solid Waste, and some of the counties jointly funded programs.
-The special tax districts total millage rate will be an estimated 1.5 mills based on the current digest for unincorporated Whitfield County 1,547,190,999. - The County's 2012 millage rate ranking is the 8th lowest in the State and the County holds the 24th highest economic ranking according to the State Department of Revenue.
+- The 2013 M&O millage rate remained the same at 6.061 mills. - In order to avoid back door increases because of increasing property values, the State Taxpayer Bill of Rights required the calculation of a rollback rate that would generate the same amount of property tax collections as the previous year.
+If the actual millage rate exceeds this rate, an announcement of a property tax increase and three public hearings must be held to inform the public of the reasons for the increase. - Each mill equates to \$2.5 million in property tax revenue on the current digest of \$2,561,812,535. - Special Tax Districts were created in 2013 for the Fire Department, Solid Waste, and some of the counties jointly funded programs.
+The special tax districts total millage rate for 2013 equal 2 mills based on the current digest for unincorporated Whitfield County \$1,447,121,028. - The County's 2013 millage rate ranking is the 22nd lowest in the State and the County holds the 24th highest economic ranking according to the State Department of Revenue.